 - The buyer can make a written request to the buyer to indicate which repairs they want them to make in amounts up to the limit.
 Additional required repairs will become the buyer’s responsibility in an ”as-is” condition.

-- If neither party send a written request or notification within the 5-day timeframe, the contract can be canceled by either party.
-If the contract is canceled, the buyer is entitled to receive their earnest money deposit back and both parties will be absolved of obligation to one another.
+- If neither party sends a written request or notification within the 5-day timeframe, the contract can be canceled by either party.
+If the contract is canceled, the buyer is entitled to receive their earnest money deposit back and both parties will be absolved of the obligation to one another.